 A list of funding for charities and social enterprises.

-On 8 April 2020 the government announced a £750 million package of funding to support the work of charities during the coronavirus outbreak, this includes:
+In April 2020 the government announced a £750 million package of funding to support the work of charities during the coronavirus outbreak, this included:

-£370 million for small and medium-sized charities, including through a grant to the National Lottery Community Fund for those in England, will support local organisations including those delivering food, essential medicines and providing financial advice.
-Further details of how the funding will be made available are yet to be announced.
+- £370 million for small and medium-sized charities, including through a grant to the National Lottery Community Fund for those in England, will support local organisations including those delivering food, essential medicines and providing financial advice.

 - £200m hospices to help increase capacity

 - St John Ambulance to support the NHS, for Citizens Advice to increase the number of staff providing advice and for charities supporting vulnerable children.

 - Vulnerable children charities, so they can continue delivering services on behalf of local authorities